Advanced Search

 • Available Online: 2025-11-13

-• Objective Source localization is a critical research area in array signal processing, with applications in radar, sonar, and wireless communications.
-Traditional localization methods, which are based on either far-field or near-field models individually, face significant challenges in effectively separating and localizing mixed far-field and near-field sources.
-Existing algorithms, such as subspace-based methods, suffer from high computational complexity, limited localization accuracy, and degraded performance in low Signal-to-Noise Ratio (SNR) scenarios.
-In addition, these methods assume that near-field sources are located within the Fresnel Region, leading to localization errors and a reduction in effective array aperture.
-Improved algorithms, such as Multiple Sparse Bayesian Learning for Far and Near-field sources (FN-MSBL), successfully overcame these limitations and achieved higher localization accuracy.
-However, the high computational cost of matrix inversion during each iteration restricts its real-time applicability.
-Therefore, this paper aims to address these limitations and issues by proposing a novel algorithm that not only develops a sparse representation model for mixed near-field and far-field sources based on the covariance domain but also integrates sparse reconstruction with the Generalized Approximate Message Passing (GAMP) and Variational Bayesian Inference (VBI) frameworks.
-The primary goal is to achieve high-precision localization of mixed sources while significantly reducing computational costs, thereby enabling real-time applicability.
-Methods The proposed algorithms, termed Covariance-based VBI for Far and Near-field sources (FN-CVBI) and Covariance-based GAMP-VBI for Far and Near-field sources (FN-GAMP-CVBI), are developed through several key methods.
+• Objective Source localization is a key research topic in array signal processing, with applications in radar, sonar, and wireless communications.
+Conventional localization methods based solely on far-field or near-field models face clear limitations when separating and localizing mixed far-field and near-field sources.
+Existing approaches, such as subspace-based methods, often show high computational complexity, limited localization accuracy, and degraded performance under low Signal-to-Noise Ratio (SNR) conditions.
+In addition, many methods assume that near-field sources lie strictly within the Fresnel region, which leads to localization errors and a reduced effective array aperture.
+Improved algorithms, such as Multiple Sparse Bayesian Learning for Far- and Near-Field Sources (FN-MSBL), overcome part of these limitations and achieve higher localization accuracy.
+However, their reliance on iterative matrix inversion leads to high computational cost and restricts real-time applicability.
+Therefore, this study aims to address these issues by proposing a novel algorithm that develops a sparse representation model for mixed far-field and near-field sources in the covariance domain and integrates sparse reconstruction with the Generalized Approximate Message Passing (GAMP) and Variational Bayesian Inference (VBI) frameworks.
+The objective is to achieve high-precision localization of mixed sources while substantially reducing computational cost.
+Methods Two algorithms, termed Covariance-Based VBI for Far- and Near-Field Sources (FN-CVBI) and Covariance-Based GAMP-VBI for Far- and Near-Field Sources (FN-GAMP-CVBI), are developed.
 First, a unified sparse representation model for mixed far-field and near-field sources is constructed based on the covariance vector.
-This model leverages the improved SNR of the covariance vector compared to the original array output, enabling more accurate far-field Direction Of Arrival (DOA) estimation.
-Second, to mitigate the estimation errors in the sample covariance matrix, a pre-whitening operation is applied to the covariance vector.
-This step effectively minimizes the correlation between the elements of the covariance vector, thereby enhancing the robustness of the sparse reconstruction algorithm.
-Third, a hierarchical Bayesian model is established to enforce sparsity, and VBI is employed to estimate the parameters.
-The VBI framework iteratively updates the posterior distributions of the hidden variables, ensuring convergence to a near-optimal solution.
-Fourth, to address the significant computational complexity associated with traditional VBI methods, the GAMP algorithm is embedded into the VBI framework.
-GAMP replaces the computationally expensive matrix inversion operations in VBI, significantly reducing the computational burden.
-The detailed implementation steps of GAMP are provided in Table 1.
-In conclusion, by combining the advantages of sparse reconstruction, VBI, and GAMP, the proposed algorithm not only improves localization accuracy but also significantly reduces computational complexity, making it suitable for real-time applications.
-Results and Discussions The proposed algorithm FN-GAMP-CVBI demonstrates significant improvements in both localization accuracy and computational efficiency.
-Computational complexity analysis demonstrates that the algorithm significantly reduces computational costs (Table 2).
-In terms of localization accuracy, the proposed algorithms, FN-CVBI and FN-GAMP-CVBI, both outperform compared methods such as LOFNS and FN-MSBL (Fig.3, Fig.4), particularly in low SNR and sufficient snapshots scenarios (Fig.5, Fig.6), and demonstrate superior performance in resolving closely spaced far-field sources (Fig.7).
-Experimental validation using lake trial data further confirms the effectiveness of the proposed algorithms, as evidenced by sharper spectral peaks and minimal false peaks in the background noise of Bearing Time Recording (BTR) (Fig.9).
-In addition, FN-CVBI achieves the highest accuracy in far-field DOA estimation and near-field localization.
-The computational time of FN-GAMP-CVBI is reduced by up to 95% compared to FN-MSBL, making the algorithm highly efficient for real-time applications (Table 4).
-Overall, the proposed FN-GAMP-CVBI algorithm strikes an effective balance between localization accuracy and computational efficiency.
-Conclusions This paper presents a novel approach to mixed far-field and near-field source localization by integrating sparse reconstruction with the GAMP-VBI framework.
-The proposed FN-GAMP-CVBI algorithm addresses the limitations of traditional methods, offering a balanced trade-off between computational efficiency and localization accuracy.
-The simulation results demonstrate superior performance, particularly in scenarios with sufficient snapshots and low SNR.
-Experimental validation further confirms the effectiveness and efficiency of the proposed algorithms.
-Overall, the proposed FN-GAMP-CVBI algorithm strikes an effective balance between localization accuracy and computational efficiency.
-Its ability to simultaneously handle both far-field and near-field sources, combined with its low computational complexity, positions it as a promising solution for real-time mixed source localization in complex environments.
+This representation benefits from the improved SNR of the covariance vector relative to the original array output, which improves far-field Direction of Arrival (DOA) estimation.
+Second, to reduce estimation errors in the sample covariance matrix, a pre-whitening operation is applied to the covariance vector to minimize inter-element correlation and improve robustness.
+Third, a hierarchical Bayesian model is established to impose sparsity, and VBI is employed to estimate model parameters through iterative posterior updates.
+Fourth, to reduce the computational burden associated with conventional VBI, GAMP is embedded into the VBI framework to replace matrix inversion operations.
+The detailed implementation of GAMP is given in Table 1.
+By combining sparse reconstruction, VBI, and GAMP, the proposed approach improves localization accuracy while markedly reducing computational complexity.
+Results and Discussions The proposed FN-GAMP-CVBI algorithm shows clear improvements in both localization accuracy and computational efficiency.
+Complexity analysis indicates a substantial reduction in computational cost (Table 2).
+In terms of localization performance, FN-CVBI and FN-GAMP-CVBI outperform comparative methods, including LOFNS and FN-MSBL (Fig. 3, Fig. 4), particularly under low SNR conditions and with sufficient snapshots (Fig. 5, Fig. 6).
+The proposed methods also show strong capability in resolving closely spaced far-field sources (Fig. 7).
+Experimental validation using lake trial data confirms these findings, as reflected by sharper spectral peaks and fewer false peaks in the background noise of the Bearing Time Recording (BTR) results (Fig. 9).
+FN-CVBI achieves the highest accuracy in far-field DOA estimation and near-field localization.
+The computational time of FN-GAMP-CVBI is reduced by up to 95% compared with FN-MSBL (Table 4), demonstrating its suitability for real-time applications.
+Conclusions A sparse-reconstruction-based approach for mixed far-field and near-field source localization is presented by integrating sparse reconstruction with the GAMP-VBI framework.
+The proposed FN-GAMP-CVBI algorithm addresses the limitations of existing methods and achieves a balanced trade-off between localization accuracy and computational efficiency.
+Simulation results confirm superior performance, especially under low SNR conditions with sufficient snapshots, and experimental results further support the effectiveness of the approach.
+The low computational complexity and ability to handle mixed-source scenarios indicate that the proposed algorithm is well suited for real-time localization in complex environments.

 • loading